bachoreczm/java8-js-test-driver/README.md

 Fails, if the condition is true.
 ###assertEquals(expected, actual)
 Fails, if the actual variable is not equal to the expected.
+###assertNotEquals(expected, actual)
+Fails, if the actual variable is equal to the expected.
+###assertSame(expected, actual)
+Fails, if the actual variable is not same as the expected.
+###assertNotSame(expected, actual)
+Fails, if the actual variable is not same as the expected.
 ###assertNull(variable)
 Fails, if the given variable is null.
 ###assertNotNull(variable)